-Writer, Editor, Volunteer, Traveler
+Writer, Musician, Volunteer, Traveler

 Born and raised near Bellevue, Washington, Karen spent her formative years roaming the wooded streams and hills of what is now Cougar Mountain Regional Park.
 She studied Ecology at Evergreen State College, worked on the Cedar River Watershed forestry, fire suppression, and road crews, and traveled solo in Europe for a year before getting her degree in Environmental Studies from Western Washington University.